 Explore our degrees in Acting, Musical Theatre, Performing Arts and many more.

 Top Careers Opportunities

-The college as a whole has influenced me to work harder and pushed me to reach my ambitions.
+The College as a whole has influenced me to work harder and pushed me to reach my ambitions.
 Tutors have given me more information about the next steps I can take to achieve my goals, including the work experience I completed with my local dance school.
-They also gave me the opportunity to perform with Jack Whitehall at the Manchester Arena.

 Connie Maguire • Level 3 Performing Arts (Dance)

 The College has helped me progress massively and encouraged me to continue pushing myself.
 My tutors have given continuous support in the run up to auditions to ensure we perform to the best of our ability.
 They’ve also given us amazing opportunities to work with professionals within the industry.